tsoliangwu0130/chat-room/README.md

 $ docker build -t tsoliang/chat-room .
 ```

-2. Run the app in a docker container and expose the container port cdto local port 3000:
+2. Run the app in a docker container and expose the container port to local port 3000:

 ```
 $ docker run -p 3000:3000 -d tsoliang/chat-room